LinuxLibrary/ansible/infrastructure/notes/02-Stack-Prep-EC2.md

 # Ansible Practice Stack Configuration - EC2

-We have configured VPC, Subnets, Internet Gateway, Routes and NACLs.So our network is ready.
+We have configured VPC, Subnets, Internet Gateway, Routes and NACLs.
+So our network is ready.
 Now let us configure our EC2 stack.
-For this we need to configure the separate security groups for both Control Server and the Dev Stack.
+For this we need to configure separate security groups for both Control Server and Dev Stack.

 - ***Control Server Security Group***
 	```